 OSHA inspects the reasons behind work-related falls to prevent future slips and on greasy or wet surfaces.
 However, the most prevalent problem is the presence of unprotected sides and edges where someone can fall from a higher level.
 Working surfaces must be cleaned regularly to comply with OSHA regulations.
 Walking-working surfaces must be free of hazards.

-In addition, OSHA requires that slips, trips, and falls be identified and addressed quickly, as well as for employers to conduct frequent and periodic inspections of their workplaces’ walking work surfaces.
+In addition, OSHA requires that slips, trips, and falls be identified and addressed quickly and for employers to conduct frequent and periodic inspections of their workplaces’ walking work surfaces.

 Also crucial, training is required to teach workers how to detect the dangers of falling and the procedures for avoiding them, including the usage of personal fall protection and appropriate ladder climbing.
-With that in mind, here are some of the most frequent topics and teaching methods used to educate employees on how to prevent falls.
+With that in mind, here are some of the most frequent topics and teaching methods to educate employees on preventing falls.

 Every worker has fallen asleep at work on occasion.
 Whether they’re daydreaming or simply not paying attention, this is when they lose sight of the inherent dangers around them, especially slips, trips, and falls.